Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

 Don’t forget to add captions to the video to improve its accessibility.
 (Image: Unsplash)

 Do you have a robust Facebook ad campaign in the mix?
-Compound the success by importing it directly to Microsoft Advertising.
-As of summer 2021, you can import Facebook Ads campaigns to Microsoft.
+Compound the success with Microsoft Advertising by importing Facebook Ads campaigns to Microsoft.
 Here’s what’s included:

-Just be aware that you can’t import every element of the campaign — you’ll still need to adjust some aspects manually.
+Just be aware that you can’t import every element of the campaign.
+You’ll still need to adjust some aspects manually, as mentioned above.

 Pro tip: Preview all assets, including images, logos, and videos, before allowing your imported Facebook campaign to appear on the Microsoft Audience Network.